Nelson J. Pérez: Bishop of Cleveland

 On July 11, 2017, Pope Francis appointed Pérez as the 11th bishop of the Diocese of Cleveland.
 He was installed on September 5, 2017.

 In 2018, Pérez protested the Trump administration's policy of separating the children of undocumented immigrant families from their parents, declaring, "We've lost our moral compass."

 Archbishop of Philadelphia

 Pérez was named archbishop of the Archdiocese of Philadelphia on January 23, 2020, by Pope Francis, succeeding Archbishop Charles J. Chaput.
 His installation Mass was celebrated on February 18, 2020.
 He is the first Hispanic American bishop of Philadelphia.

 In July 2025, addressing the mass deportation efforts by the Trump administration, Pérez issued a letter calling for solidarity with immigrants.
 In the letter, he wrote, "As the son of immigrants, I have found recent events particularly heartbreaking."
-He continued to say, "[W]e strongly advocate for immigration policies that guarantee the protection of life, liberty, and property of all those who call the United States of America home, natural born citizens and those working toward citizenship alike."
+He continued to say, "we strongly advocate for immigration policies that guarantee the protection of life, liberty, and property of all those who call the United States of America home, natural born citizens and those working toward citizenship alike."